ROUND DANCING — CHOREOGRAPHED BALLROOM

 4 beats/measure; 26 - 33 meas/min

-Argentine Tango was the first tango style, and of course it developed in Argentina, during the eighteenth and nineteenth centuries.
 There was nothing proper or high-society about this rhythm.
 It was an earthy, emotional dance that has been associated with the gauchos (cowboys) of the pampas, African slaves who had been brought to the country, the bars and brothels of working-class neighborhoods in Buenos Aires, and even criminal sub-cultures of the city.
+It began as a male duet or duel.
+Each tried to outdo his partner's skill, perhaps make fun of him, and so attract the attentions of a woman.
+The tango later evolved into a rough, sexually suggestive mixed couple dance.
+Pope Pius X banned tango dancing in 1914.

-But through all these developments the Argentine Tango remained, and it may be that it accomplishes what no other dance rhythm can do as well.
-More than any other style of dance, the Argentine Tango is an expression of the relationship between a man and a woman..
-Brent & Judy Moore once quoted Argentine Tango choreographer, Juan Carlos Copes, who said,
+But through all these developments, the Argentine Tango remained, and it may be that it accomplishes what no other dance rhythm can do as well.
+More than any other style of dance, the Argentine Tango is an expression of the relationship between a man and a woman.
+A teacher once quoted Argentine Tango choreographer, Juan Carlos Copes, who said,

 The tango is a man and woman in search of each other.
 It is the search for an embrace, a way to be together, when the man feels that he is a male and the woman feels that she is a female, without machismo.